CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

 21. Test TLS termination by visiting services again using `https`.

     > **Note**: It can take between 5 and 30 minutes before the SSL site becomes available.
-This is due to the delay involved with provisioning a TLS cert from letsencrypt.
+This is due to the delay involved with provisioning a TLS cert from Let Encrypt.

 22. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.